sacha-renault/cuttercookie/README.md

 ## Overview

-Cuttercookie is a powerful file system utility that converts real, existing projects into template structures.
+Cuttercookie is a file system utility that converts real, existing projects into template structures.
 Unlike cookiecutter, which generates projects from templates, cuttercookie takes a concrete implementation and transforms it into a flexible, reusable template compatible with cookiecutter.

 ## Key Features